What to Eat in Boston: 8 Can’t-Miss Foods

 Open daily

 I wasn’t sure if I’d like clam chowder.
 Clams aren’t something I’ve ever ordered at a restaurant, as I find them quite fishy tasting.
-So I was surprised to find myself slurping down every last drop of my bowl of this famous Boston food as I sat at the bar of Union Oyster Company.
+So I was surprised to find myself slurping down every last drop of my bowl of this famous Boston food as I sat at the bar of Union Oyster House.

 Accompanied by a slice of cornbread, the chowder was creamy and generously dotted with chunks of potato and sweet clams.

 You can also get a bit of a history lesson here.
 The Union Oyster Company is the oldest continuously operating restaurant in the entire United States and is believed to have started serving the cream-based clam chowder in the 1830s.
-JFK loved to dine here, and it’s also known as the place that the toothpick was first used in the United States!

 Union Oyster House